carla-simulator/carla-map-editor/README.md

 - The actor can be deselected by double-clicking the right mouse button.
 - The GUI visibility can be toggled with the M key.
 - The actor table visibility can be toggled with the T key.
+- DELETE key deletes the selected actor.
-- ESC key exits the application.
+- P key exits the application.
 - The create button spawns actors.
 - The export button exports the current data to the XODR file.

 Importing/Exporting FBX and XODR:
+- Create directories called Import and Export (case-sensitive) in the same folder as CarlaEditor.sh.
 - Place FBX and XODR files in the Import directory.
 The files can have any name.
 - The modifed XODR file will be created in the Export directory.